djnatedagreat/ai-resume/README.md

 # Goal

-Use AI to generate an "enhanced" resume that is customized for a specific job posting, but that is based on the real skillset and experience of the job candidate.
+Use AI to generate an "enhanced" resume that combines a candidate's actual skills and experience with the requirements defined in the job posting to create a resume that is truthful but optimized for the posting.

 # Dependencies